Photo by Pete Doherty.

 - Theater - Sit back and enjoy a theater performance this summer!
 Experience “Broadway” right here in the South Shore.

-- Under the Stars - Stargazing takes place at the Indiana Dunes National Lakeshore as well as the Conway Observatory at Buckley Homestead in Lowell.
+- Under the Stars - Stargazing takes place at the Indiana Dunes National Park as well as the Conway Observatory at Buckley Homestead in Lowell.
 See the rings of Saturn, the Perseid Meteor Shower and the Venus-Jupiter Conjunction this summer!

 - Visit Family - Take some time off to visit with your family and friends; better yet, invite them on some of your staycation adventures.